thisisartium/gpt_agent/README.md

 config :gpt_agent, :heartbeat_interval_ms, if(config_env() == :test, do: 1, else: 1000)
 ```

+Make sure you have the `OPENAI_API_KEY` and (optionally) `OPENAI_ORGANIZATION_ID`
-Replace `your-openai-api-key` with your actual OpenAI API key and
+system environment variable set to the correct values for your API key and OpenAI
-`your-default-assistant-id` with the ID of your default assistant.
+organization.

 You can also configure the logger level in the config file: